willwull/circle-slider/README.md

 All you have to do on the HTML side is to create a div with some id, which is the first parameter in the constructor of CircleSlider.

 The div doesn't *have* to be empty, but you don't *need* to add anything for it to work; the handle will be created automatically for you.

+Remember to use Browserify/Webpack/whatever to handle the import.

 ### Options
 You can make the handle snap to multiples of some number, e.g. snap to every multiple of 45 by passing 45 as the optional second parameter.